 - In October 2023, IPL filed a retail electric and gas rate review with the IUC for the October 2024 through September 2025 forward-looking Test Period.
-In June 2024, IPL reached a partial, non-unanimous settlement agreement with certain stakeholders, which is subject to IUC approval.
-Final rates are expected to be effective October 1, 2024.
-The settlement agreement reflects the following: - Annual retail electric base rate increase of \$185 million, with customers receiving credits for the first 12 months through a tax benefit rider, a subsequent retail electric base rate moratorium through September 2029, and an average retail electric rate base of \$7,279 million; - Annual retail gas base rate increase of \$10 million, and an average retail gas rate base of \$630 million; - Return on common equity of 9.65% (for all assets that do not have advance ratemaking principles) and a 51% common equity component of its regulatory capital structure; - Key drivers include revenue requirement impacts of increasing electric and gas rate base, including investments in solar generation, as well as updated depreciation rates and certain incremental costs and benefits incurred resulting from the 2020 derecho windstorm; - Earnings sharing mechanism beginning in 2025, where IPL would apply excess earnings to the remaining net book value of IPL's highest earning asset with advance ratemaking principles (currently the Emery Generation Station) based on its authorized return on common equity as follows;
+In June 2024, IPL reached a partial, non-unanimous settlement agreement with certain stakeholders, which was approved by the IUC in September 2024.
+Rate changes were effective October 1, 2024, and are currently subject to procedural reviews by the IUC.
+The IUC's order reflects the following: - Annual retail electric base rate increase of \$185 million, with customers receiving partially offsetting credits for the first 12 months through a tax benefit rider, a subsequent retail electric base rate moratorium through September 2029, and an average retail electric rate base of \$7,279 million; - During the moratorium, IPL may request updated rates if its actual return on common equity is 100 or more basis points below the authorized return on common equity for a single calendar year or 50 or more basis points below the authorized return on common equity for two consecutive years, and/or if a material change in laws or regulations causes the moratorium to become unsustainable; - Annual retail gas base rate increase of \$10 million, and an average retail gas rate base of \$630 million; - Return on common equity of 9.65% (for all assets that do not have advance ratemaking principles) and a 51% common equity component of its regulatory capital structure; - Key drivers include revenue requirement impacts of increasing electric and gas rate base, including investments in solar generation, as well as updated depreciation rates and certain incremental costs and benefits incurred resulting from the 2020 derecho windstorm; - Electric earnings sharing mechanism beginning in calendar year 2025, where IPL would apply excess earnings to the remaining net book value of IPL's highest earning asset with advance ratemaking principles (currently the Emery Generation Station) based on its authorized return on common equity as follows:

 Threshold Above Authorized

 Return on Common Equity Sharing

 First 50 basis points 75% customers, 25% IPL

 >50 to 100 basis points 50% customers, 50% IPL

 >100 to 150 basis points 25% customers, 75% IPL

 >150 basis points 100% customers